 The $ry\bar{u}$ is one of the most recognizable symbols of Asia.
-The dragon is said to have originated as a deified snake in Indian mythology and occurs frequently in Japanese legends.
+The dragon is said to have originated as a deified snake in Indian mythology and occurs frequently in countless Japanese legends and tales.
 In Buddhism, the dragon is led by Ryū-ō or Ryū-jin, one of the Hachibu-shū, the eight deities that protect Buddhism.
 The dragon is often represented as a god of the sea with power over rain and storms.
-In certain regions of Japan, farmers worship dragons in hope of ensuring plentiful rainfall.
-During the Edo period (1600-1868), the hikeshi (Edo period fire fighters) believed dragon tattoos would protect them from fire.
+In certain regions of Japan, farmers worship dragons in hopesof ensuring plentiful rainfall.
+During the Edo period(1600-1868) in Japan, the hikeshi (Edo period firefighters) believed that dragon tattoos, symbolizing the deity of the sea and water, would protect them from fire.
+While the era of the tattooed firefighter ended long ago, the dragon endured and is one of the most popular Japanese tattoo motifs today, both in Japan and in the West.